cdvanroekel/TFTPlayerTracker/README.md

 # TFT Player Tracker
-A tool used to track the order via voice commands of who you've played in Team Fight Tactics
+A tool used to track the order via voice commands of who you've played in Team Fight Tactics.

 The Player Tracker is prompted by the following phrases:
 "Track Player [Name]", "Clear Player List"